iProov/web/README.md

 You will need to generate a token from your back-end to use with the HTML5 client.
 You can use the [API documentation](https://secure.iproov.me/docs.html) to make the relevant API calls and return the token to your front-end.

-The current published version is 2.0.0 beta 5.3 provided for customers and partners to integrate with stable API calls and customisation options.
-A small number of features are still in progress.
-Accordingly this version should be considered as beta and should not be used in full production.
+The current published version is provided for customers and partners to integrate with stable API calls and customisation options.
+A number of features are still in progress.
+Accordingly this version should be considered as beta.

 ## Quick Links